Poojacodez/SafeParams/README.md

-Project Description

-This project demonstrates potential vulnerabilities in a machine learning (ML) service, specifically focusing on how an attacker could craft inputs to manipulate the service's predictions.
-It simulates a simplified ML service and shows how it can be tricked.
-This is an input validation project.

-Key Components and Functionality

-Sample Data Generation:

-The generate_sample_data function creates synthetic data for training and testing.

-It generates a set of input features (X) and corresponding binary labels (y) based on a simple rule.

-This function uses numpy for numerical operations and random number generation.

-Vulnerable ML Service:

-The VulnerableMLService class simulates an ML service with a trained model.

-It uses a RandomForestClassifier from scikit-learn as the underlying model.

-The service includes a predict method that takes input data and returns predictions.

-Vulnerability: The service has an optional input validation mechanism.
-When enabled, it checks if the input features fall within the range of the training data.
-However, this validation can be bypassed.

-The service calculates and prints the accuracy of the trained model on a test set.

-Attack Demonstration:

-The if __name__ == "__main__": block demonstrates how an attacker could exploit the vulnerabilities.

-It creates an instance of the VulnerableMLService.

-It shows several attack scenarios:

-Legitimate Input: Shows the service working correctly with valid input.

-Adversarial Input (with validation): Shows how the service detects and rejects an input with extreme values when validation is enabled.

-Adversarial Input (without validation): Shows how an attacker can bypass the validation and cause the service to make an incorrect prediction.

-Stealthy Adversarial Input: Demonstrates a more subtle attack where the input is crafted to be within the expected range (bypassing validation) but still causes a targeted incorrect prediction.

-Type Confusion Attack: Shows what happens if the service receives an input of the wrong data type (e.g., a string instead of a numerical array).
-This is a common vulnerability.

-Purpose

-The primary purpose of this project is to illustrate the importance of robust input validation and security considerations in machine learning systems.
-It highlights how failing to properly validate inputs can leave ML services vulnerable to various attacks.
-It's a simplified example to make the concepts clear.

-Libraries Used

-numpy: For numerical operations (array manipulation, etc.).

-pandas: (Not directly used in the provided code, but commonly used with scikit-learn).

-scikit-learn: For the machine learning model (RandomForestClassifier) and splitting data.
+# ML Input Validation Vulnerability Simulation

+This project demonstrates potential vulnerabilities in a machine learning (ML) service, focusing on how attackers could craft inputs to manipulate the service's predictions.
+It simulates a simplified ML service and illustrates various techniques to bypass weak input validation mechanisms.

+---

+## Key Components and Functionality

+### Sample Data Generation

+* The `generate_sample_data` function creates synthetic training and testing data.
+* It generates:

+  * A set of input features (`X`)
+  * Corresponding binary labels (`y`) based on a simple rule.
+* Utilizes **NumPy** for array manipulation and random number generation.

+### Vulnerable ML Service

+* The `VulnerableMLService` class simulates an ML prediction API using:

+  * `RandomForestClassifier` from **scikit-learn** as the underlying model.
+* Includes a `predict` method for making predictions on input data.
+* Input validation mechanism:

+  * When enabled, the service checks if input features fall within the range of the training data.
+  * This validation is optional and can be bypassed.
+* The model calculates and prints its accuracy on a test dataset.

+### Attack Demonstration

+The main function (`if __name__ == "__main__":`) demonstrates multiple attack scenarios:

+1. **Legitimate Input**
+   The service processes and responds correctly to valid data.

+2. **Adversarial Input (with validation enabled)**
+   The service correctly detects and blocks inputs with extreme values.

+3. **Adversarial Input (with validation disabled)** Attackers can bypass validation, resulting in incorrect predictions.

+4. **Stealthy Adversarial Input**
+   Crafted inputs stay within acceptable ranges but still cause targeted misclassification.

+5. **Type Confusion Attack**
+   Demonstrates how incorrect input types (e.g., strings instead of arrays) can lead to unexpected behavior or failure.

+---

+## Purpose

+The goal of this project is to highlight the importance of robust input validation in machine learning systems.
+It demonstrates how weak or improperly configured validation mechanisms can leave ML services vulnerable to various attacks.
+This simulation provides a simplified yet informative view of real-world security challenges in deploying ML models.

+---

+## Libraries Used

+* **NumPy** – For numerical computations and data generation
+* **scikit-learn** – For training the Random Forest model and splitting datasets

+---